henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/3-shortcuts/3-dynamic-shortcuts/content.md

 # Dynamic rules

 Our `fancy-button-purple` shortcut works fine but what if we want lots of colors?
 Creating a separate shortcut for each color is a lot of work.
-Instead we can use **dynamic shortcuts**.
+Instead we can use dynamic shortcuts.

-Dynamic shortcuts are rules with a **regex** in the name.
+Dynamic shortcuts are rules with a regex in the name.
 Let's make a dynamic `fancy-button-(color here)` utility that will change the button color to the specified color.

 The name should be this: `/^fancy-button-(.*)$/`

 <details>
   <summary>New to regex?</summary>